foundry-rs/book/src/reference/cast/cast-wallet-vanity.md

 Generate a vanity address.

 If `--nonce` is specified, then the command will try to generate a vanity contract address.
+The `--save-path` option allows specifying a custom file path to save the generated wallet details.

 ### OPTIONS